 Entrance to the exhibition centre costs £4 for adults, £2 for children aged 5-15, Under 5 ‘s are free.
 A family ticket (2 adults, 2 children) costs £10.

-Pop into the Lindisfarne Mead Shop to try some of the many varieties of mead produced on the island.
+Pop into the Lindisfarne Mead Shop of St Aidan’s winery and sample some of the many varieties of mead produced on the island.
 As well as mead there is a great selection of wines and liqueurs on sale.

 Mead was traditionally produced by the monks on Lindisfarne and it is believed this followed the arrival of St Aidan in AD687.
-Traditionally made from fermented honey diluted with water the Roman influence on Britain can certainly be found in the local area.
+Traditionally made from fermented honey diluted with water this alcoholic fortified wine the Roman influence on Britain can certainly be found in the local area.

-Built in 1550 Lindisfarne Castle overlooks the island and the neighbouring coastline.
-Although converted into private holiday home in the early 20th century the castle now belongs to the National Trust.
+Northumberland has more castles than any other county in England.
+Built in 1550 Lindisfarne Castle overlooks the island and the neighbouring coastline with views over to Bamburgh Castle and the Farne Islands.
+Although converted into a private holiday home in the early 20th century by Edward Hudson the castle now belongs to the National Trust.

 Major restoration work has recently been completed after the castle was closed between November 2016 and April 2018.

 When you visit Lindisfarne Castle don’t miss the Gertrude Jekyll Garden which was created in 1911.

 Also head to the Lime Kilns which can be found on the headland called Castle Point a little beyond the castle.
 These are the largest and best-preserved lime kilns in Northumberland.